-Margins, Notes & Stamps: Looking at the Bones of Illustration Art
+Margins, Notes & Stamps: The Bones of Illustration Art

 While most other works of art appearing at auction are finished, approved prints or canvases, original illustrations often have their “bones” showing.
 By this, I mean that one often encounters images that still contain labels and marks, usually on the front or back (recto or verso) margins that served as directions to the printers and publishers who would reproduce the work.
 Such marks might include captions, notes to (or by) the printers including page numbers where the illustration would appear in the publication, and sometimes the artist’s or publisher’s stamps or labels indicating ownership, date and place of publication.
 These marks give the illustrations a look that is more raw than a finished piece and may offer enlightening details about the illustrator’s methodology.
 It is often a quality that is attractive to collectors who enjoy this visual history as part of a work’s display.